BioSchemas/bioschemas.github.io/pages/_tutorials/dde/update_profile.md

 ---
 title: Profile Update
 nextTutorial:
-  link: ./dde/new_profile
+  link: ./dde/howto_create_new_profile
-  title: Create a New Profile
+  title: How to create a new draft profile

 redirect_from:
 - "/tutorials/howto/howto_new_profile_version"